 ICT infrastructure development has been boosted by several enablers such as new technologies including mobile, innovative policies including Universal Service Funds, planning and background data, and international standards.

-The increase in access to information and knowledge has widened and deepened in the past 10 years due to new technologies such as mobile penetration, broadband access, and the emergence of new services such as social media and cloud computing; these have introduced new means of communications and dissemination of information as well as freedom of expression and better usage of ICT applications.
+The increase in access to information and knowledge has widened and deepened in the past 10 years due to new technologies such as mobile and broadband access, and the emergence of new services such as social media and cloud computing; these have introduced new means of communications and dissemination of information as well as freedom of expression and better usage of ICT applications.

 Improved access to ICT in education over the past 10 years enhanced individual development and supported the development of skilled labor force, providing active participation in the society and availing new opportunities for social mobility.